EhRom/Puffix.SqlDevOps/Deploy/AzureP2S&Certificates/README.md

-# Azure Point-To-Site VPN creation
+# Azure Point-To-Site VPN setup and configuration

 An **Azure Point-to-Site (P2S)** VPN is a link between your local computer and a **Network Gateway** in Azure.
 The gateway is linked to a private network (**Virtual Network**) in Azure.